atlantis-nova/ft-Q/README.md

 ### UPDATE 24–20–12:

 It has come to my attention that a similar approach already exists and is available in the sentence-transformers library under the parameter of [calibration embeddings](https://sbert.net/docs/package_reference/sentence_transformer/quantization.html) (please cite the correct algorithm name).

+On a personal note, if you are following calibration, take into consideration the following improvements:
+- for non-standardized values (very common after a dot product, values are not contained between [-1, 1] and may have big outliers) use quantiles [1, 99], do not use min-max to avoid including outliers
-However, when applied to binary quantization it is still wrong, as the **median** should be utilized to split the distribution into two perfect halves.
-The code will be retained for the current users.
+- when using binary quantization use the **median** (and not 0) as threshold value, this lets you split the distribution into two perfect halves.

-### Outdated algorithm name:
+### Outdated algorithm name (the code will be retained for the current users):
 Algorithm: **feature-level quantization (ft-Q)**<br>
 Author: **Michelangiolo Mazzeschi**<br>
 Published: **24th November 2024**